 Morcilla blood sausage.
 An asado staple.
 I can’t comment further as I wasn’t daring enough to give it a try…

 Asado this is not a barbecue, it’s an art form.
-The asador, the person manning the grill, tends to the meat and restocks the smoldering embers with meticulous devotion.
+The asador, or person manning the grill, tends to the meat and restocks the smoldering embers with meticulous devotion.
 The meat sets the pace for the evening as it’s served in courses when it’s ready.
 The meat is cooked low and slow for hours.
 The best cuts of meat are saved for last.
 While the meat is the star of the show, the social element is just as important.
 Everyone chats and snacks on picadas and wine while awaiting each course.
 To learn more about asado, click here.

 Choripan not to be confused with a lowly street-side pancho or hotdog; this is a hulking grilled chorizo sausage, dripping with juices, and served on crusty baguette with all sorts of toppings.
 To find it, follow your nose to the source of the tantalizing smells on street corners, in parks, and at festivals.